oktadev/okta-blog/_source/_posts/2020-01-23-pkce-oauth2-spring-boot.md

 * [OAuth 2.0 Access Tokens explained](https://www.youtube.com/watch?v=BNEoKexlmA4)
 * [OAuth 2.0 and OpenID Connect (in plain English)](https://www.youtube.com/watch?v=996OiexHze0&t=5s)

-For more on PKCE, I recommend these posts and videos:
+For more on PKCE, I recommend a previous PKCE post I wrote and our documentation:

 * [Implement the OAuth 2.0 Authorization Code with PKCE Flow](/blog/2019/08/22/okta-authjs-pkce)
 * [Use the Authorization Code Flow with PKCE](/docs/guides/implement-auth-code-pkce/-/use-flow/)